 Abusing heroin is easier than prescription drugs too.
 Previously, prescription painkillers would be crushed and snorted or dissolved into a solution to inject.
 Due to increased misuse, many companies have changed the formulation of prescription painkillers to make them more difficult to abuse.
 Now, painkillers cannot be ground into a fine powder and can even turn into sticky goop when mixed with a solution.
 Rather than deter people from misusing the drugs, it has caused them to look elsewhere to get their fix.

 Where Do We Go From Here?

 The opioid epidemic has touched everyone in all regions of the United States.
 Studies have been unable to find any geographical pattern that explains where the surge is coming from.
 Rather, communities all across the country—regardless of age, race, or ethnicity—have seen spikes in overdoses due to heroin and painkiller abuse.
-While steps are being taken to address these dramatic increases, there is still much work to be done.
+While steps are being taken to address these dramatic increases, for example, the growing array and specialization of heroin treatmen types, there is still much work to be done.
 Expanding access to medications used to treat opioid addiction, improved legislation to better monitor the rate of prescription writing, and better methods of detecting and observing trends can help reduce the rate of abuse in the United States.